mebauer/PUI2018_mb6203/HW9_mb6203/README.md

 - **Kate Cauley**
 - **Alia Kasem**

+For assignment three, I:also worked with:
+- **Manrique Vargas**
+- **Kate Cauley**
+- **Alia Kasem**

 Manrique and Kate really assisted with assignment 2, and Alia helped me with assignment 3.
+However, we all collectively added comments and assisted in better workflows.